MoeAlsalman/MyWebsite/content/post/TheBeautyOfSaudiCoffe/index.md

 ## The Year of Saudi Coffee 2022

+<iframe width="748" height="421" src="https://www.youtube.com/embed/kEk0LFbufQ8?list=PL6vVkzge4FnqWKeEqth9h7k18cBfxyq_4" title="القهوة السعودية" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 The Saudi Arabian Ministry of Culture has declared the year 2022 as the Saudi Coffee year, celebrating the deep meaning coffee holds among Saudi nationals.
 This initiative was launched as a part of emphasizing the importance the Saudi Coffee holds, weather in heritage, identity, and modern day.
 It also highlighted the Khawlani Saudi coffee beans as a form of support to local agricultural entities.
 Over the span of 32 events, the Ministry of Culture spread joy globally, inviting people to drink Saudi coffee and experiencing its mesmerizing smell and taste.
 Make sure to visit the Saudi MInistry of Culture website to learn more about this event.
 ## References

 1. https://engage.moc.gov.sa/moc/year-of-saudi-coffee